A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: Network architecture and data training

 For the format of input parameters, each curve of $\log_{10}(dx_e^{\rm DM}/dz)$ and $\log_{10}(dT_g^{\rm DM}/dz)$ are discretized into 30 equally-spaced points in the log-scale of $(1+z)$.
 The reason why we use the logarithm is that values of the differentials vary over many orders of magnitude.
 Taking their exponents as the input parameters significantly reduces the parameter range, which dramatically expedites the network's optimization algorithm.
 In this approximation, the continuous values of the differentials are represented by the values of individual points in these 30 bins.
 We then preprocess the data by calculating the standard score~($z$-score) for the whole data set in each of the 30 bins.
 Namely, $x^j_i \to (x^j_i - \langle x^j \rangle)/\sigma_{x^j}$, where $x^j$ denotes all data points located in the $j$-th bin while $\langle x^j \rangle$ and $\sigma_{x^j}$ correspond to the mean and the standard deviation of points ${x^j_i}$, respectively.
 All in all, for each data point, the input parameter is a two-dimensional array with a shape of $(30,2)$.

-The output parameter~(so-called target variable in machine learning) for the network is simply the best-fit value of $\chi^2_{\rm test}$ found by MCMC scans in \texttt{MontePython}, given the DM mass and annihilation cross-section.
+The output parameter~(aka the target variable in machine learning) for the network is simply the minimum value of $\chi^2_{\rm test}$ obtained by full MCMC scans from \texttt{MontePython}, given the DM mass and annihilation cross-section.
+Note that we do not use the simplified residual likelihood map discussed in the previous section at all.
 In practice, $ \delta \chi^2 = \chi^2_{\rm test} - \chi^2_{\Lambda\rm{CDM}}$~($\ll \chi^2_{\rm test}$) is used instead, to facilitate network optimization such that layers with small values of weights suffice for accurate predictions.
 Otherwise, the optimization algorithm has to spend more time searching in a larger parameter space.
 Note that \texttt{MontePython} also yields best-fit values for the cosmological parameters $\mathcal{C}$.
 In principle, one can train networks to make predictions on all the best-fit values provided by \texttt{MontePython}\footnote{One can simply construct an individual network for each of the cosmological parameters with the same procedure described here.
 Alternatively, one can contrive a more complicated network architecture for simultaneous predictions on all the parameters.}.
 The best-fit values of the cosmological parameters across the dataset, however, are quite centralized with tiny variation; thus, we concentrate on the prediction of $\delta \chi^2$.